The Email

 “I wasn’t thinking.”
 Jimmy admitted, still not looking up.

 Both of them were wearing polos, khakis, and steel-toe boots, along with having a satchel of work tools near them at all times.
 They worked as technicians for Wiring Co, a company that laid wire for different commercial purposes, from security to networking.
+It was a job where the skill level was above the head of Jimmy.
+He was regretting becoming an intern.

 Rico had brought his mentee over to the edge of the worksite to talk to him alone after a very important afternoon meeting which had just transpired with most of the managers and executives of the company.
+Rico was in a relatively good mood before that meeting, but definitely not afterwards.
+It did not take long for Jimmy to find out why.

 Jimmy looked up at Rico and wished he could see his eyes, as he always wore sunglasses most days, hiding any indication of emotion beyond his voice.
 It was hard to tell when he was in a good mood until he cracked a joke.
 Jimmy found difficulty in connecting with him on many levels.
+Rico was forty-two, loved sports and was good with electrical systems.
+Jimmy on the other hand hated sports and was not good with electrical systems.

 “I just – I did not feel safe about this – it would cause an acci—”